Phonicmas/BiotechExpansionWarhammer40k/README.md

     *Makes you sterile and sets fertility to 0

-    -Suppresses: Kind and slowpoke
+    *Suppresses: Kind and slowpoke

-    -Want to add similar effect as Deathless gene got, so that losing the heart will not kill you outright

 2. Ossmodula

     *Set body type to Hulk

-    *Increase health points by 30
+    *Increase health points by 40

     *Triples pawn mass

+    *Increases sharp and blunt armor by 30 and heat armor by 15

-    -Suppresses: Delicate and wimp
+    *Suppresses: Delicate and wimp

     -Want to make it increase actual drawn size